 - 2% of stalking victims were raped/sexually assaulted by their stalker

-- 31% of women stalked by her intimate partner were also sexually assaulted by that partner
+- 31% of women stalked by their intimate partner were also sexually assaulted by that partner

-- Victim is unlikely to know she is being stalked by this person until stalker chooses to let her know.
+- The victim is unlikely to know this person is stalking her until the stalker chooses to let her know.

-- A man who was stalking a woman was arrested outside her apartment after she observed him & called police.
+- A stalking man was arrested outside her apartment after she observed him & called the police.

-- Woman recently found her bathing suit taped to windshield of her car.
+- A woman recently found her bathing suit taped to the windshield of her car.

 - On another occasion, she found some of her undergarments draped on the car’s mirror.

-- 1 week prior to the arrest, the victim found cartridge casings from a handgun taped to her car’s window.
+- 1 week before the arrest, the victim found cartridge casings from a handgun taped to her car’s window.